sashalex007/quartz_blog/content/leetcode/Can I win.md

 Lets start by formally defining what the "optimal move" is.
 The optimal move is simply the move that wins.
 And the move that is most likely to win would be the largest move available to you!
 But what if the largest move does not win?
 Is it still the optimal move?
 No!
 If that were the case, we could solve this problem with a max heap.
 The optimal move could in fact be the smallest move because that might tip the balance into a winning sequence....the point is, we **don't know what is optimal**, we only know that that the optimal move **wins**.

-So essentially, our base-case should built around the definition of the optimal move:
+So essentially, our base-case should be built around the definition of the optimal move:

 ```python
 if total + max_move >= desiredTotal: